-Even though our Sea-Monkey journey started badly, as they grew, which seemed almost daily, my daughter became more interested and enjoyed watching their little antics.
+Even though our Sea-Monkey journey started slowly, as they grew, which seemed almost daily, my daughter became more interested and enjoyed watching their little antics.

-She didn’t become a crazy sea-monkey enthusiast like her mother was but she enjoyed watching and feeding them.
-I enjoyed it too.
+She didn’t become a crazy enthusiast like her mother was, but she enjoyed watching and feeding them.
+I enjoyed it alongside her.

-They are now over a month old and we’ve learnt heaps about them
+They are now over a month old – we’ve learnt heaps about them!